sara-nl/ACES-Training/03-processing-tokens.md

 fold        = token['input']['fold']
 shuffleNr   =  token['input']['shuffleNr']
 ```
-For the tokens that define the inner crossvalidation loop we also have
+For the tokens that define the inner cross-validation loop we also have

 ```py
 innerfold   = token['input']['innerFold']